andytoh78/MarketBasketAnalysis/README.md

 | 10          | 1    | 1     | 1      | 1     | 1      | 0       |

-<br>To calculate the **${\color{yellow}\textsf{Support}}$** (or frequency) for each item, we will need to count the number of transactions in which each item appears and then divide that count by the total number of transactions.
+<br>To calculate the **${\color{blue}\textsf{Support}}$** (or frequency) for each item, we will need to count the number of transactions in which each item appears and then divide that count by the total number of transactions.
 Below is the Python code snippet to calculate the Support for each item in the transaction dataset.

 ```python
 # Import pandas